Mohamed-Samehh/Work-Manager/How to Setup.md

 1. **Start WampServer and Access PhpMyAdmin:**
    - Launch WampServer.
-   - Access to PhpMyAdmin from WampServer.
+   - Access PhpMyAdmin from WampServer.

 2. **Login to PhpMyAdmin:**
    - Use username `"root"` and leave the password field empty.